CZ-NIC/knot-resolver/modules/daf/README.rst

     -- Block all queries with QNAME = example.com
     daf.add 'qname = example.com deny'

+    -- Refuse all queries with QTYPE = ANY daf.add 'qtype = ANY refuse'

     -- Filters can be combined using AND/OR...
     -- Block all queries with QNAME match regex and coming from given subnet daf.add 'qname ~ %w+.example.com AND src = 192.0.2.0/24 deny'